 PESA now serves a diverse range of members, including educators, school leaders, academics, health professionals, parents and community members from across Australia and internationally.
 We have forged relationships with IPEN (International Positive Education Network) and IPPA (International Positive Psychology Association).

-To our knowledge, to date no other country has established a national Positive Education peak body, and PESA is proud to be recognised globally as a Positive Education professional association leader.
+To our knowledge, PESA is the first national Positive Education peak body, and we are proud to be recognised globally as a Positive Education professional association leader.